Student Support Specialist

 Basketball - Students in High School and Transition

-Basketball was the second sport added to the District 200 Special Olympics Program.
+Basketball was the second sport added to the CUSD 200 Special Olympics Program.
 The team is comprised of athletes who work on developing their skills and compete against other teams with similar athletes.
 The team name is the Flying Tigers, encompassing both sides of town (Wheaton North, Wheaton Warrenville South, and Transition students).
 The team is comprised of 15 athletes.

-Practices begin October 11 at Hubble MS on Tuesday nights.
-The skills of the athletes will be assessed and teams will be formed within the first few weeks of the season if there are enough athletes to have multiple teams.
+Practices typically begin in October.
+Coaches send information to the families of students registered.
+The skills of the athletes will be assessed and teams will be formed within the first few weeks of the season and if there are enough athletes we may have multiple teams.
 Athletes will have a chance to practice their skills in dribbling, passing, shooting, defense, basic offense, and most importantly, teamwork.
-The games will begin in late October on Tuesday nights.
-In late January, the team will participate in regional games where they will play for a chance to qualify for the State Games held in March at Illinois State University.
-More information will be sent to the families of students registered.

 Bocce Ball - Students in Middle School thru Transition